 Furthermore, if your case is based primarily on public information, the court can deviate from the normal provisions and award you between 0% and 10%.
 This rarely occurs, but the government generally does not want whistleblowers without unique information that benefits their investigation.

-In other words, it does not want to reward whistleblowers who simply race to the courthouse to file a case based on something they saw on the news or the internet.
+In other words, the government does not want to reward whistleblowers who simply race to the courthouse to file a case based on something they saw on the news or the internet.

 The Right Healthcare Fraud Attorney Makes All the Difference

-If you have additional questions about Medicare whistleblower rewards or would like to book a complimentary case evaluation, contact Bracker & Marcus LLC at 770-988-5035 as soon as possible.
+If you have additional questions about Medicare whistleblower rewards or would like to book a complimentary case evaluation, contact a healthcare fraud attorney at Bracker & Marcus LLC by calling 770-988-5035 as soon as possible.